orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/edgegateway_firewall.md

 page_title: "cloudavenue_edgegateway_firewall Data Source - cloudavenue"
 subcategory: "Edge Gateway (Tier-1)"
 description: |-
-  The firewall data source allows you to retrieve information about an Firewall.
+  The firewall data source allows you to retrieve all rules from a Firewall.
+It returns all firewall rules, not just those managed by a specific resource.
 ---

 # cloudavenue_edgegateway_firewall (Data Source)

-The firewall data source allows you to retrieve information about an Firewall.
+The firewall data source allows you to retrieve all rules from a Firewall.
+It returns all firewall rules, not just those managed by a specific resource.